 You must arrange for a responsible person to escort you to your procedure.
-Your responsible person will not be allowed to stay in the facility and will be notified when to join you in the recovery room.
 A taxi ride is not an option unless you are accompanied by a responsible person.
 If you fail to arrange transportation with a responsible person, your procedure will be canceled and rescheduled.
+Depending on COVID-19 transmission, your driver may or may not be able to join before and after the procedure.